rdalen/Boxify/README.md

 - Configurable lid fastening
 - Interface cut-outs
 - Configurable labels

+Configuration variables and features can change dynamically depending on the selected options.

+This means the user normally does **not** need to:

+- Switch between Part Studios to configure the enclosure.
+- Edit Derive features.
+- Maintain duplicate configuration values.
+- Manually suppress irrelevant features.

 Future development will continue to extend the framework while preserving its modular architecture.